Filimoa/Filimoa/README.md

 Passionate about open source technologies and startups.
 Always looking to be learning, and sharing what I learn with others.

-I like to build things with Python ML frameworks, SQL databases, TypeScript, modern backend APIs, and modern frontend frameworks. 🤖

  🛫 Moscow to 🛬 Denver.

-#### Some technical fields I have in depth experience with
+#### Some technical fields I have experience with

 **Data Science:**
-- 🐍 Pandas, Dask, Keras, Scikit-Learn ...
+- 🐍 Polars, Pandas (unfortunately), PyTorch, Scikit-Learn ...
 - ✍ Natural Language Processing
 - 🌎 Geospatial Data
-- 🪧 Data Visualizations

 **Web Development:**
 - 📐 Backend Architecture and System Design (Python)
 - ✨ Typescript
 - 💻 React SPA apps
-- 🎨 Design

 You can find me on: